-The next best thing if you can’t get front row or the emergency exits will be the row just behind the emergency exit row, this is because the seats on the emergency row for safety reasons do not recline.
-This leaves you with little, but uninterrupted legroom.[space]
+The next best thing if you can’t get the front row or the emergency exit will be the row just behind the emergency exit row, this is because the seats on the emergency row for safety reasons do not recline.
+This leaves you with little, but uninterrupted legroom.

-This may not apply to every airplane, but it is something to consider aiming for, if you have the chance to choose.
+This may not apply to every airplane, but it is something to consider aiming for if you have the chance to choose.

 If you do your research in advance you might have a slightly better shot at the emergency exits.
 Go to seatguru.com and find out what row you need to be in to get the seat you need.
 When approaching the check-in desk you give the nice lady your best smile and say: ”Anything available in row 14 or 15?” – instead of just asking for an ”emergency exit seat”.

-Strategy #3 – Coping
+Strategy #3 – Cope + Get up

 If #1 and #2 fails (which they often do). you need to rethink your strategy and exercise damage control.
-In a normal airplane seat the avarage space between the edge of your seat and the back of the seat in front of you is roughly 25 cm (which is about the span of my hand from little finger to my thumb when I stretch out my hand) – ‘seat pitch’ is a different measurement as described above.
+In a normal airplane seat the average space between the edge of your seat and the back of the seat in front of you is roughly 25 cm (which is about the span of my hand from little finger to my thumb when I stretch out my hand) – ‘seat pitch’ is a different measurement as described above.

-I then selfishly splay my legs – to steal as much legroom from my neighbour as possible – including putting my knee in the aisle on my other side – usually resulting in numerous bruises from meal carts.
+I then selfishly splay my legs – to steal as much legroom from my neighbor as possible – including putting my knee in the aisle on my other side – usually resulting in numerous bruises from meal carts.

 I make sure to put my feet as far under the seat in front of me (just before badly bruising my shinbone on the strangely razer-sharp egdes at the bottom of the seat in front of me).